Evaluating approximations of the semidefinite cone with trace normalized distance: Abstract

 \section{Abstract}

 We evaluate the dual cone of the set of diagonally dominant matrices (resp., scaled diagonally dominant matrices), namely ${\cal DD}_n^*$ (resp., ${\cal SDD}_n^*$), as an approximation of the semidefinite cone.
-Using the measure proposed by Blekherman et al. (2020) called norm normalized distance, we prove that the norm normalized distance between a set ${\cal S}$ and the semidefinite cone has the same value whenever ${\cal SDD}_n^* \subseteq {\cal S} \subseteq {\cal DD}_n^*$.
+We prove that the norm normalized distance, proposed by Blekherman et al. (2022), between a set ${\cal S}$ and the semidefinite cone has the same value whenever ${\cal SDD}_n^* \subseteq {\cal S} \subseteq {\cal DD}_n^*$.
 This implies that the norm normalized distance is not a sufficient measure to evaluate these approximations.
-As a new measure to compensate for the weakness of that distance, we propose a new distance, called trace normalized distance.
-We prove that the trace normalized distance between ${\cal DD}_n^*$ and ${\cal S}^n_+$ has a different value from the one between ${\cal SDD}_n^*$ and ${\cal S}^n_+$, and give the exact values of these distances.
+As a new measure to compensate for the weakness of that distance, we propose a new distance, called the trace normalized distance.
+We prove that the trace normalized distance between ${\cal DD}_n^*$ and ${\cal S}^n_+$ has a different value from the one between ${\cal SDD}_n^*$ and ${\cal S}^n_+$ and give the exact values of these distances.

 {\bf Key words:} Semidefinite optimization problem; Diagonally dominant matrix; Scaled diagonally dominant matrix.